-The Symposium on Document Image Analysis at LUMS-SSE
+The Symposium on Document Image Analysis at LUMS-SBASSE

 The workshop was designed to give students, professionals and Optical Character Recognition (OCR) enthusiasts a round-up for document image processing specifically in the context of Urdu.
 It was divided in two parts.
 The first session, before lunch featured talks introducing document image processing to covering new research directions and challenges in the field.
 Meanwhile, during the second-leg of the workshop, a hands-on session: “Building your own OCR” was held in Lab 1.